aws/aws-cdk-rfcs/text/204-golang-bindings.md

 # Design Summary

-In order to create the JSII Go language binding, the various types defined in the JSII spec need to be translated into equivalent types in Go.
+In order to create the jsii Go language binding, the various types defined in the jsii spec need to be translated into equivalent types in Go.
 The three main types discussed here are Enums, Interfaces, and Classes.

 # Detailed Design